0x80085/elixir-fedi-bot/README.md

 ## Deploy

-check the `/deploy` folder gor scripts.
+check the `/deploy` folder for scripts.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).
 ## Learn more